tahmidjihan/eduManage-server/README.md

 ## Project Overview

-🚀 **Gadget Havens - Server Side** is the backend of the eCommerce platform built using **Node.js**, **Express**, and **MongoDB**.
+🚀 **Edu manage- Server Side** is the backend of the eCommerce platform built using **Node.js**, **Express**, and **MongoDB**.
 This server handles user data, product information, and manages interactions with the database.
 It supports a seamless communication system with the frontend, ensuring smooth cart management, user authentication, and product search functionality.

 ## Technologies Used